minvws/nl-covid19-data-dashboard/packages/cms/README.md

   contain all the texts which are referenced in the code.
 - Use the command line tool to add and remove short-copy texts to/from the Sanity development dataset.
 Every mutation is logged to `key-mutations.csv`.
-  This file is used synchronize the changes to the production dataset when needed.
+  This file is used to synchronize the changes to the production dataset when needed.
 If you need to add multiple keys you can do this by editing the JSON file (read more below).
 You should **never** have to manually edit the mutations file.